PINS Project

 What is PINS?

-Partnerships for Inclusion of Neurodiversity in Schools (PINS) is a national needs-led project being run across 102 Parent Carer Forums (including ours) within 40 NHS Integrated Care Boards and applies to those who are currently diagnosed and not diagnosed.
+Partnerships for Inclusion of Neurodiversity in Schools (PINS) is a national needs-led project being run by Parent Carer Forums (including ours) within NHS Integrated Care Boards and applies to those who are currently diagnosed and not diagnosed.

 The programme brings together health and education specialists and expert parent carers through the Parent Carer Forum.